By Rick Becker 12 April 2018

 “I’m going to use the term seer in this post, simply because it’s easier to attach a label, even though I don’t think it fully describes or captures the gifts I am speaking about, and I think it makes it seem like it’s an experience that is limited to one set of people when it’s not.”

-This lust for extra biblical experiences and revelations portrays a heart that is ignorant, discontent with who Christ is, and what he has done on our behalf.
+This lust for extra biblical experiences and revelations portrays an ignorant heart, discontent with who Christ is, and what he has done on our behalf.

 “I’ve met quite a few people in the Bethel environment that came here because they felt weird elsewhere.
 These people felt like they didn’t fit in, had their giftings misunderstood in other environments, and often didn’t understand their gifts themselves.
 So they came here looking to learn, and looking for others like them.
 What they discover upon getting here is that they are still the weird ones in this environment too; the majority of people don’t understand their experiences, and don’t talk about those kinds of experiences often either.”